-Sharna Burgess Glows In New Beach Photos From Hawaii
+Sharna Burgess Glows In New Beach Photo From Hawaii

-Sharna Burgess stunned in new photos shared on her Instagram page.
+Sharna Burgess stunned in a new photo shared on her Instagram page.

-The 35-year-old Dancing With the Stars pro dancer posted a stunning photo as she lounged on the beach in a patterned two-piece suit.
-Sharna had her hair pulled into a tight bun for the bare-faced selfie and she wore a gold necklace that appeared to say the word “Love” on it.
+The 35-year-old Dancing with the Stars pro dancer took a stunning snapshot as she lounged on the beach in a patterned two-piece suit.
+Sharna had her hair pulled into a tight bun for the bare-faced selfie and she wore a gold pendant necklace that appeared to have the word "Love" on it.
 The ocean waves could be seen rolling in the background as the former mirrorball champion relaxed while on vacation in Hawaii.

 In the caption, Sharna included beautiful words from author J. Iron Word about moonlit nights and "making memories."

-Fans reacted in the comments section with heart and fire emoji as well as remarks about Sharna’s beauty both inside and out.
-Several fans told her she looks “amazing” and “beautiful with nature.”
+Fans reacted in the comments section with heart and fire emoji as well as remarks about Sharna's beauty both inside and out.
+Several users told her she looks "amazing" and "beautiful with nature."

 Others noted how relaxed the busy professional dancer looked during her time away from the ballroom.
 And it's no surprise that some followers asked Sharna about rumors about her love life.